msveshnikov/TextParserMvc/TextParserMvc/README.txt

+﻿

-﻿To run the sample - open solution and press Run button.
+To run the sample - open solution and press Run button.
 After page opens, paste your text in the form and press Download XML or Download CSV